AaltoSciComp/scicomp-docs/README.rst

 When you submit a change, there is continuous testing that will notify you of errors, so that you can make changes with confidence.

-Contributing gives consent to use content under the licenses (CC-BY 4.0 or CC0 for examples).
+Contributing gives agreement to use content under the licenses (CC-BY 4.0 or CC0 for examples).

 Requirements and building
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To build the docs, run ``make html``.
+You can run ``make clean
+check`` to build it and report only the errors that would cause a
+failure.

 There is a ``requirements.txt`` file, but the only real Python
 dependencies to do basic tests is ``sphinx`` and ``sphinx_rtd_theme``